DanCreighton/SheddepBot/README.md

 This project relies on several dependencies to function correctly.
 Run the following commands to install them.
 * Arrow
   * `python -m pip install -U arrow`
+  * Used for the bot's time calculations.
 * Pydest
   * `python -m pip install -U pydest`
+  * Used to retrieve data from the Destiny 2 API.

 ## Commands
 #### Implemented